ProfessorKolodziej/final-project-fall-2022-the-librarians/README.md

 - Add any links to wireframes, mockups, your presentation, etc. here in a list so it is easy for you to find later.

 - Presentation link: https://docs.google.com/presentation/d/1eI136HFj_xtymQFt3hlCZ2aWPV0zkCm8kh68iiUPiVE/edit#slide=id.p
-- Emma's Reflection: Maddie and I worked really well together!
-She was incredibly helpful and attentive throughout the entire process and always asked me if I needed help.
-She also took it on herself to initiate design and CSS as well as some HTML.
-While we encountering some issues with AirTable and JavaScript, Maddie was incredibly supportive and focused on design while I improved functionality.
-We were able to resolve these challenges by working together and giving each other advice.
-I feel that I was able to effectively contribute to the group, and Maddie was a great project partner.

 ## How to Use This Repository